quirky14-dev/HiveSync/docs/security_hardening.md

 It is now fully consistent with the Master Spec, Backend Spec, Architecture Overview, and UI Guidelines.

 **This is the authoritative security model for HiveSync.**

+## Phase Regeneration Requirement

+Security rules in this document MUST be applied and regenerated in Phases D, H, K, and N. No legacy logic may override or weaken these controls.